ag-grid/ag-grid/SUPPORT_AND_MAINTENANCE.md

 to receive help on related matters.
 In other words, ag-Grid support should not be used for general Javascript help or help using other frameworks.

-It is teh customers responsibility that the support tickets are raised by aptly trained individuals, such that the cause of the issue is not due to inexperience of the raiser.
+It is the customers responsibility that the support tickets are raised by aptly trained individuals, such that the cause of the issue is not due to inexperience of the raiser.
 In other words, the ticket should not be due to the the raiser is not proficient enough in Javascript or other related technologies.